cindy-fang/Inventory-Tracker/README.md

 For Replit:

-1. Go to the replit link!
+1. Go to the replit link
 2. On the bottom right of replit, go to the shell tab to start
 3. Install the dependencies by entering npm install
 4. Run install nodemon